Integration Platform Technologies: Siebel Enterprise Application Integration > Web Services > About Web Services Security Support >

 The Inbound Web Services view provides an interface for associating operations with authentication types.
-The names of the operations must be globally unique.
-The applet shown in Figure 28 can be defined as requiring no authentication, or requiring a UserName Token with username and password provided in clear text.
+The names of the operations need to be globally unique.
+The applet shown in Figure 27 can be defined as requiring no authentication, or requiring a UserName Token with username and password provided in clear text.

 NOTE: No authentication type implies that the user credentials are in the URL.

-Each Web service operation in the Outbound Web Services list applet may be tied to an authentication type by selecting from the Authentication Type picklist (see Figure 29) in the Operations picklist, in the following applet.
+Each Web Service operation in the Outbound Web Services list applet may be tied to an authentication type by selecting from the Authentication Type picklist (see Figure 28) in the Operations picklist, in the following applet.

 Figure 28.
 Outbound Web Services List Applet and the Operations PickList